-Ron Raab is in his seventh year of his second tenure as an assistant coach at Virginia.
+Ron Raab is in his eighth year of his second tenure on the Virginia coaching staff.
 Raab also served as an assistant coach at UVa from 1997-2000 and was the program's volunteer assistant from 2004-2005.
 In June 2014, he was elevated to associate head coach.

 Raab began his coaching career at William & Mary, his alma mater, in 1989.
 In 1990, he was named an assistant coach at Princeton where he assisted on April Heinrichs' staff.
 A year later, he followed Heinrichs to Maryland when she took over the program there.
 In 1992, Raab left coaching to go into the banking business, but returned to coaching in 1997 at Virginia to serve on Heinrichs' staff again.
 He served on her staff for three seasons at UVa and on Steve Swanson's staff in his first season in Charlottesville.
 In each of his first four seasons at Virginia, the Cavaliers reached the second round of the NCAA Tournament.